balderdashy/sails/MODULES.md

 # Modules

-Sails is a large project.
-Below, you'll find an overview of modules maintained as part of the Sails effort.
+Sails is a large project, with many modular components.
 Each module is located in its own repository, and in most cases is tested individually.

+Below, you'll find an overview of the modules maintained by the core team and community members.

 #### Core modules